XivotecGmbH/CleanArchitecture.MechanicalEngineering/README.md

 Instead, open your solution in Visual Studio directly and run it from there.
 You may need to run `dotnet workload update` via the command line or a rebuild action in Visual Studio if build errors occur.

+## Angular
+Start the Xivotec.CleanArchitecture.Presentation.Angular.Server project.
+It uses the default port 4200.
+You can use the the Angular project in a browser of your choice with localhost:4200.

 ## Database